-Now that you’re more familiar with PR campaigns, how they work, and why they are important for the success of your business, it is safe to say that you would need one to craft the perfect campaign for you.
+Now that you have a PR campaign definition, and are more familiar with PR campaigns, and seen some famous pr campaigns, and learned why they are important for the success of your business, it is safe to say that you would need one to craft the perfect campaign for you.

 Even though we showed you the importance of PR campaigns, and all the details surrounding one, it is worthwhile to have experts guide you on your way to generate your reputation.